artmind-net/appflow/docs/README.md

 1. [ ] **Multithreading** - runing multiple services/apps
 1. [ ] IContext as TIn TOut in the chaning of tasks
 1. [ ] Application lifecycle
+1. [ ] Fixes
+   1. [x] Application recurrence should continue even if an error occurs.